 Is your business visible enough on the web?

-The digital world is rife with directory sites and social platforms that, frankly, aren’t worth your time.
-But some absolutely align with your company’s marketing plan and audience composition.
-Knowing which to pursue and which to beg off is absolutely crucial.
+The digital world is rife with directory sites and social platforms that aren’t worth your time.
+But some align with your company’s marketing plan and audience composition.
+Knowing which to pursue and which to beg off is crucial.

 While these five high-visibility web properties aren’t the only places to which you’ll need to devote attention, they’re almost certain to boost your digital marketing efforts.
-Here’s what you need to know about each, along with a crash course in maximizing their value.
+Here’s what you need to know about each, along with a crash course in maximizing their value.1.
+LinkedIn

-LinkedIn is the world’s preeminent business networking site, and for good reason.
-From global apparel firms like Nike to independently owned local businesses, LinkedIn is a fantastic place to build credibility and rub shoulders with influential people whose help might be necessary to your growth strategy.
+LinkedIn is the world’s preeminent business networking site, and for a good reason.
+LinkedIn is a fantastic place to build credibility and rub shoulders with influential people whose help might be necessary to your growth strategy, from global apparel firms like Nike to independently owned local businesses.

-To get the most of out LinkedIn, you’ll want to complete and update your profile’s demographic information, connect your company page with your employees’ and customers’ personal profiles, and begin a publishing campaign that dovetails with a broader effort to establish your firm’s key employees as industry thought leaders.
+To get the most out of your LinkedIn, you’ll want to complete and update your profile’s demographic information, connect your company page with your employees’ and customers’ and begin a publishing campaign that dovetails with a broader effort to establish your firm’s key employees as an industry thought leaders.

-Twitter’s recent move to double its famous 140-character limit hasn’t affected the platform’s reputation for brevity.
+Twitter’s recent move to double its 140-character limit hasn’t affected the platform’s reputation for brevity.
 This is still the ideal place to deliver clear, concise sound bites to time-constrained audiences.
-It goes without saying that you should promote every piece of longform content on Twitter, highlighting key points in multi-tweet threads.
+You should promote every piece of long-form content on Twitter, highlighting key points in .

-Speaking of longform content: Medium is a popular blogging site with fantastic visibility in search engine results pages.
-If you don’t want to go through the effort of optimizing your company’s blog for organic search, but still want to enjoy the benefits of high-impact content marketing, start here.
+Speaking of longform content: Medium is a popular blogging site with fantastic visibility on search engine results pages.
+If you don’t want to go through the effort of optimizing your company’s blog for organic search but still want to enjoy the benefits of high-impact content marketing, start here.